Claudio-Osorio/himnario-adventista/README.md

 *(Adventist Hymnal Lyrics in Spanish Only)*

 This Hymnal is property of the Seventh-Day Adventist Church.
-I do NOT claim to have made or own any rights to the lyrics or songs.
+I do NOT claim rights to having made or owning the lyrics or songs.
-If there is any need for takedown please reach out to me.
 The only purpose for this repository is to facilitate the worshipping of God with the many songs we know and love.
 I once myself, found the need to have the lyrics ready for display in Propresenter and other presenting software.